acaruso7/Song-Release-Prediction/README.md

 # Song-Release-Prediction
-Classifiers and regression models to predict the release year of songs using acoustic features (timbre)
+Classification models to predict the release year of songs using acoustic features (timbre)